Food shortage: Stakeholders seek thriving environment for biotechnology

 Gidado observed that developed nations of the world took advantage of the advantages biotechnology provided by investing in technology and growing their economies.

-She said the objective of the workshop, among others, was to implement a proactive communications strategy and policy and implement an outreach and awareness framework, based on evidence.
+She said the objective of the workshop, among others, was to implement proactive communications strategy and policy, implement outreach and awareness framework, based on evidence.

 “The need for safe biotechnology application, especially in agriculture is integral in the roadmap towards achieving the set objectives of improving productivity, quality of food crops and income of farmers.

-“It is therefore important to sensitise the Northcentral on the benefits of modern biotechnology practice to counter most health-related claims made by the antis,” Gidado stated.
+“It is therefore important to sensitise the North central on the benefits of modern biotechnology practice to counter most health- related claims made by the antis”.

 ALSO READ FROM NIGERIAN TRIBUNE